mjkerrison/obsidian-simple-kanban/README.md

 - Board tabs in a main-pane view
 - Column and board filtering with boolean logic (AND/OR/NOT, parentheses)
-- Cards show title, tag chips, and date footer (➕ created, ⏳ scheduled, 📅 due, ✅ completed)
+- Cards show title, tag chips, date footer (➕ created, ⏳ scheduled, 📅 due, ✅ completed), and any subtasks/child notes
 - Tasks stay in their original notes; minimal edits touch only the task line
 - Interactions: complete via Tasks API, Jump-to-source, Edit in Tasks modal, soft Delete (<del>…</del>)
 - Completed handling: columns omit completed by default; per-column `showCompleted: true` shows only completed